-SARSAT payload descriptions in this document cover payloads on-board TIROS, METOP and future NPOESS satellites.
+SARSAT payload descriptions in this document cover payloads on-board TIROS, METOP and the future SIDAR satellites.

 The first generation of SAR Repeaters (SARR-1) is currently in service on TIROS and METOP satellites.
-The second generation of SAR Repeaters (SARR-2) will be on-board NPOESS satellites (Sarsat-14 and Sarsat-15) and these SARRs have been designed with 406 MHz and PDS channels exclusively.
+The second generation of SAR Repeaters (SARR-2) will be on-board any future Sarsat-LEOSAR satellites and has been designed with the PDS channel exclusively.

 The second generation of SAR Processors (SARP-2) is in service on TIROS satellites (Sarsat-7 to Sarsat-10).
-The third generation of SAR Processors (SARP-3) is in service on METOP-A (Sarsat-11) and will be also on-board the last TIROS satellite (Sarsat-12), METOP-B (Sarsat-13) and future NPOESS-C1 and C2 satellites.
+The third generation of SAR Processors (SARP-3) is in service on METOP-A (Sarsat-11), the last TIROS satellite (Sarsat-12), METOP-B (Sarsat-13) and any future Sarsat-LEOSAR satellites.